flyingmachine/brave-clojure-web/content/do-things.md

 give two burger flips about addition, multiplication, or mapping.
 It just cares about applying functions.

-As you program in with Clojure more, you'll see that this simplicity is great.
+As you program with Clojure more, you'll see that this simplicity is great.
 You don't have to worry about special rules or syntax for working with functions.
 They all work the same!